sjg20/u-boot/doc/driver-model/design.rst

    This means (for example) that an I2C driver will require that its bus be activated.

-   2. The device's sequence number is assigned, either the requested one (assuming no conflicts) or the next available one if there is a conflict or nothing particular is requested.

-   4. The device's probe() method is called.
+   2. The device's probe() method is called.
 This should do anything that is required by the device to get it going.
 This could include checking that the hardware is actually present, setting up clocks for the hardware and setting up hardware registers to initial values.
 The code